F-GAS Regulation

 In 2006 the EU made the decision to address climate change by introducing the first F-GAS Regulation affecting only certain industries of the sector.
 This was Regulation (EC) 842/2006 (the first F-GAS Regulation).
 This was the preparatory step for the forthcoming second F-GAS Regulation which would aggressively address the environmental issue caused by hydrofluorocarbons (HFC).

-Regulation (EU) 517/2014 was introduced at the end of 2014 to set the rules of engagement for the placement on the EU Market of Greenhouse Fluorinated Gas (HFC).
+Regulation (EU) 517/2014 (the second F-GAS Regulation) was introduced at the end of 2014 to set the rules of engagement for the placement on the EU Market of Greenhouse Fluorinated Gas (HFC).

 HFCs PHASE-DOWN steps